 Our campus gem.
 Sarah Swann Hall was built in 1904 and is recognized by the Tennessee Historical Commission.
 With two parlors on the main floor, a student study parlor, and community kitchen, Swann offers a blend of modern conveniences mixed with old southern charm.
 Other features include a TV lounge, laundry room and newly renovated balcony.
 Swann Hall is reserved for women in their sophomore, junior, and senior years.

 A hall for students built with the help of former students.
 Reserved for upperclassmen, Alumni provides spaces that build community.
 Hang out with friends in the student lounge or show off your A-game in a match of ping pong.
 Other features include a full kitchen and laundry.

 Heritage offers traditional residence hall housing for all male students.
 Heritage residents form bonds that carry throughout their time at Carson-Newman and beyond.
 The hall offers a student lounge, laundry and community kitchen space.
 Originally named “New Men’s”, Heritage is on the western end of campus, next to Dougherty Science Center and the Kazee-Hollifield Softball Complex

 Along with serving as the University’s welcome center, Butler Hall provides housing for junior and senior men.
 A newly renovated student lounge provides space for students to study or hang out.
 The hall also features laundry and a kitchen.

-A part of the Appalachian Commons on-campus apartment complex, Greenbriar is available to qualifying junior and senior women.
-Greenbriar offers apartment-style living, with each apartment featuring a living area, kitchen, bathroom and bedrooms.
+A part of the Appalachian Commons on-campus apartment complex, Greenbrier is available to qualifying junior and senior women.
+Greenbrier offers apartment-style living, with each apartment featuring a living area, kitchen, bathroom and bedrooms.
 Features include a full-sized refrigerator, loveseat, coffee table, dresser and desk.
 Each private bedroom also has its own window and locking door.

 2-Person Apt.
 Layout